ECHcharfi-chaimae/sweetCakes/README.md

 # Sweet Cakes

-This project showcases a cake design platform built with React.js and Spring Boot.
+This project showcases a cake design platform built with React.js.
 It allows users to personalize cakes by choosing flavors, shapes, colors, and decorations.
 The platform ensures seamless interaction between clients and bakers, simplifying the entire ordering process from customization to delivery.

 # Getting Started with Create React App